ucdavis/endowmentreport/docs/fields.md

 If we do not have an email on file for a stewardee, please help us obtain as many as possible.

-### Cover
-This field determines the images and the order of stories in the digital report.
-It carries over from the brochure covers used in previous years.
-The following styles will be used:
-- Campus
-- Vet Med
-- Health
-- College of Agriculture
-- Letters & Science

-A donor receives only one digital site regardless of how many financial reports they receive.
-The current style was determined based on their endowment giving history.
-Style selection is **per donor** not per report.

 ### Primary Stewardee & Spouse Name
 **These fields will not appear on the digital report but will only be used for the few stewardees who receive a printed copy.**